Fractional Topology in Interacting 1D Superconductors: The effects of an inter-wire hopping term

-For finite systems however, we may yet find some parameter range where the \emph{DCI} phase remains stable against small $t_{\bot}$.
-This is because, as long as the inter-wire hopping amplitude $t_{\bot}$ is not large enough to open a gap in the critical modes, the physics far below the length scales of $1/t_{\bot}$ should remain unperturbed.
-Another way to understand this is by considering instead a temperature scale {$T^{*}$} set by the energy-gap $\sim \gamma_{\theta}$.
+In the present case, we showed that in the chiral $\psi_{R/L}$ basis a nonzero $t_{\bot}$ results in an additional $\sim \cos\left(2\theta\right)$ operator in \eqref{Boson_hamiltonian_final}.
+The dual field $\theta$ scales inversely to $\phi$ with dimension $K^{-1/2}$, which implies $\cos\left(2\theta\right) \sim K^{-1}$.
+The effect is clear: whilst $\cos\left(2\phi\right)$ becomes irrelevant for $K>2$, the $\cos\left(2\theta\right)$ operator is super-relevant.
+Thus, the gapless DCI phase cannot open in the continuum (thermodynamic) limit, and the critical lines are instead $c = 1/2$ seperated by $\sim t_{\bot}$, \emph{cf.} figure \ref{fig:four_lifshitz_transitions}.
+However, for} finite systems we may yet find some parameter range where the DCI phase remains stable against small $t_{\bot}$.
+A way to understand this is by considering instead a temperature scale {$T^{*}$} set by the energy-gap $\sim \gamma_{\theta}$.
 Due to the linear spectrum of the chiral modes, their energy is simply set by $E_{G} \sim v_{F}k$, in units of $h/2\pi = 1$.
 Similarly, at finite temperature { T} we find $E_{gap} \sim T$, for $k_{B} = 1$.
 The criticality condition is thus when both scales are comparable, i.e. $E_{gap} \sim E_{G}$.
-Therefore, with the lowest $k$ value being proportional to $k \sim 1/L$, we find simply the criticality condition $T^{*} \sim v_{F}/L^{*}$, i.e. when $L^{*} \sim 1/T^{*}$.
-With lengths of order of a few hundred sites, we thus expect the \emph{DCI} phase to persist up to about $t_{\bot}/t \sim 10^{-3}$ or $t_{\bot}/t \sim 10^{-2}$.
+Therefore, with the lowest momentum number $k$ at finite length being set by $k \sim 1/L$, we find simply $T^{*} \sim v_{F}/L^{*}$, i.e. when $L^{*} \sim 1/T^{*}$.} With lengths of the order of a few hundred sites, we thus expect the DCI phase to persist up to about $t_{\bot}/t \sim 10^{-3}$ or $t_{\bot}/t \sim 10^{-2}$.
 However, due to the presence of interactions and superconducting pairings, the bare parameters \emph{flow} in the RG sense.
 It is therefore the \emph{effective}, renormalized $t_{\bot}$ which is relevant in this analysis.
-As we expect the system parameters to flow to larger values under an RG process using the definitions of \cite{Herviou_2016}, the critical value of $t_{\bot}$ for which the \emph{DCI} phase can be observed will decrease.} \\
+As we expect the system parameters to flow to larger values under an RG process using the definitions of \cite{Herviou_2016}, the critical value $t^{*}_{\bot}$ for which the DCI phase can be observed is expected to decrease.